elliotsymons13/devenvironment/README.md

 # Purpose

 # Usage
-To install dev environment basics, assuming Ubuntu 1804 LTS (tested here only, but may work on others).
-# TODO tested on Ubuntu 20??
+Follow these intructions to configure the development environment on an Ubuntu 18LTS or 20 host.
+It has been roughly tested on each.

 Install Ubuntu into VM/host as desired.
 Login.
 Run the GUI software updater to completion (to avoid dpkg lock conflicts).
 Restart as prompted and login again.